mhbeals/secondary_notetaking/README.md

 sample.xml is currently set to use notes.xsl as a default stylesheet, resulting in a colour-coded HTML document, but mdnotes.xsl can be used to transform the file into a MarkDown document instead

+For an example of use, see [my secondary notes](https://github.com/mhbeals/readings).

 Please feel free to suggest additions and alterations via 'issues'

 CC-BY M. H. Beals 2015